 Sauté about 10 ounces or 300 grams of spinach – fresh or frozen – in a large skillet or nonstick pan with a crushed clove of garlic and half a tablespoon of olive oil.

-When the spinach is cooked and the cooking water has evaporated, crumble the tofu in the same pan and follow our recipe from here.
+When the spinach is cooked and the cooking water has evaporated, crumble the tofu in the same pan and follow our recipe.

-Taste and adjust for salt before serving with toasted bread and optionally with some hot sauce on top.
+Taste and adjust for salt before serving with toasted bread.

 Read more about tofu and soy here:

 – Soy Facts: Is Soy Healthy or Harmful?

 Yes.
 You can make your scramble in advance and use it in your lunch box, a sandwich, a burrito, or just plain tortillas.

 You can also reheat the tofu scramble in the microwave.
 It’ll be nice and warm in about a minute.

 I wouldn’t meal prep it for more than a couple of days in advance, though, as it’s such an easy recipe to make in just 5 minutes.

 Make ahead: tofu scramble is an excellent recipe for meal prep because it keeps well in the fridge for several days.

 Feel free to make a double batch and keep the leftover for a quick lunch or dinner.